filecoin-project/filecoin-docs/docs/mine/spacerace.md

 Block Rewards standings are listed on the [Block Rewards Dashboard](https://reward.testnet.filecoin.io/), and network stats on the [Testnet Network Stats](https://stats.testnet.filecoin.io/) page.

+#### I can't find my miner on the Space Race dashboard.
+Anything else I need to do?

+The [Space Race Dashboard](https://spacerace.filecoin.io) only shows miners after they have at least one sealed sector.
+To check if your miner has finished sealing its first sector, run `lotus state active-sectors <minerId>` and the output is a list of sectors that have finished sealing.
+Therefore, as long as the output is not empty, it means you have a sector sealed and your miner id should be shown on the dashboard up to 5 minutes after you get the power.

 #### How is the "location" of a mining operation determined?

 The “location” of a storage mining operation is the location of the storage and sealing hardware for the operation.
 Since the hardware is what matters, it is not acceptable to relay from hardware in Continent A to a Lotus node in Continent B and try to claim Continent B rewards.